Judge Rosemarie Aquilina criticized for Larry Nassar sex abuse sentencing remarks

 During the sentencing, Aquilina told Nassar: “If [the U.S. Constitution] did, I have to say, I might allow what [Nassar] did to all of these beautiful souls ― these young women in their childhood ― I would allow some or many people to do to him what he did to others.”

-Graeme Wood, a reporter with The Atlantic, also felt Aquilina’s “beautiful souls” remark crossed a line, too.
+Graeme Wood, a reporter with The Atlantic, felt Aquilina’s “beautiful souls” remark crossed a line, too.

 “The dignity of the proceedings was diminished by a few words, though, that the judge offered by way of regret," Wood wrote. "...
 Subjecting Nassar to a lifetime of rape is not my idea of justice, and fantasizing about it is not my idea of judicial temperament."